 Mosquito samples collected across the state have tested positive for EEE and West Nile Virus (WNV).

-DPH said 23 cities and towns in Massachusetts are at critical risk from EEE: Acushnet, Carver, Colrain, Easton, Freetown, Grafton, Heath, Hopkinton, Lakeville, Marion, Mendon, Middleborough, New Bedford, Northbridge, Norton, Raynham, Rochester, Shrewsbury, Southborough, Upton, Uxbridge, Wareham and Westborough.
+DPH said 28 cities and towns in Massachusetts are at critical risk from EEE: Acushnet, Brookfield, Carver, Colrain, Easton, Freetown, Grafton, Granby, Heath, Holliston, Hopkinton, Lakeville, Marion, Medfield, Mendon, Methuen, Middleborough, New Bedford, Northbridge, Norton, Raynham, Rochester, Shrewsbury, Southborough, Upton, Uxbridge, Wareham and Westborough.

-22 cities and towns are at high risk from EEE, including: Attleboro, Berkley, Bridgewater, Dighton, East Bridgewater, Fairhaven, Framingham, Halifax, Marlborough, Mattapoisett, Millbury, Northborough, Plympton, Rehoboth, Sutton, Taunton, West Bridgewater and Whitman.
+24 cities and towns are at high risk from EEE, including: Andover, Attleboro, Berkley, Bridgewater, Dighton, East Bridgewater, Fairhaven, Framingham, Halifax, Lawrence, Marlborough, Mattapoisett, Millbury, Northborough, Plympton, Rehoboth, Sutton, Taunton, West Bridgewater and Whitman.

 DPH is working with local boards of health, local Mosquito Control Projects and other mosquito control experts to coordinate surveillance and discuss appropriate public health response activities.

-"We are seeing the most intense level of EEE activity that we have in several years," said DPH Commissioner Monica Bharel.
+"Although cooler weather will start to reduce mosquito populations, the season is not over yet," said DPH Commissioner Monica Bharel.
 "We are urging people across the state to remember that the peak time for transmission of mosquito-borne illness extends through September here in Massachusetts."

 DPH and the Massachusetts Department of Agricultural Resources (MDAR) conducted an initial round of aerial spraying during the overnight hours of August 8-11 in specific areas of southeastern Massachusetts.
-A second round of spraying, scheduled to being August 21 and last for several evenings, is expected to achieve maximal effectiveness.
+A second round of spraying concluded the weekend of August 24-25.
+The double spraying is expected to achieve maximal effectiveness.

 The ability to spray is weather dependent and the schedule may change.